-After-tax returns are calculated using the highest historical individual federal marginal income tax rate and do not reflect the impact of state and local taxes.
+After-tax returns are calculated using the historical highest individual federal marginal income tax rates for the character of income in question (as ordinary income or long-term capital gain) and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on a shareholder's tax situation and may differ from those shown.
-The after-tax returns are not relevant if you hold your Fund shares in tax-deferred arrangements, such as 401(k) plans or individual retirement accounts ("IRA").
+The after-tax returns are not relevant if you hold your Fund shares in tax-advantaged arrangements, such as 401(k) plans or individual retirement accounts ("IRA").